John Yoo

-John Choon Yoo (Korean: 유준; born July 10, 1967) is a Korean-born American legal scholar and former government official who serves as the Emanuel S. Heller Professor of Law at the University of California, Berkeley.
-Yoo became known for his legal opinions concerning executive power, warrantless wiretapping, and the Geneva Conventions while serving in the George W. Bush administration, during which he was the author of the controversial "Torture Memos" in the War on Terror.
+John Choon Yoo (Korean: 유준; born July 10, 1967) is a South Korean-born American legal scholar and former government official who is the Emanuel S. Heller Professor of Law at the University of California, Berkeley.
+While serving in the George W. Bush administration, he became known for his legal opinions concerning executive power, warrantless wiretapping, and the Geneva Conventions.

+Yoo was the author of the controversial "Torture Memos" in the War on Terror.
 As the deputy assistant attorney general in the Office of Legal Counsel (OLC) of the Department of Justice, Yoo wrote the Torture Memos to determine the legal limits for the torture of detainees following the September 11 attacks.
 The legal guidance on interrogation authored by Yoo and his successors in the OLC were rescinded by President Barack Obama in 2009.
 Some individuals and groups called for the investigation and prosecution of Yoo under various anti-torture and anti-war crimes statutes.

 A report by the Justice Department's Office of Professional Responsibility stated that Yoo's justification of waterboarding and other "enhanced interrogation methods" constituted "intentional professional misconduct" and recommended that Yoo be referred to his state bar association for possible disciplinary proceedings.
 Senior Justice Department lawyer David Margolis overruled the report in 2010, saying that Yoo and Assistant Attorney General Jay Bybee—who authorized the memos—had exercised "poor judgment" but that the department lacked a clear standard to conclude misconduct.

-In 2020, Yoo advised Vice-President Mike Pence that he had no constitutional authority to interfere with the certification of the 2020 presidential election.

 Early life and education

-In 1967, Yoo was born in Seoul, South Korea.
-His parents were anti-communist, having been refugees during the Korean War.
-He immigrated to the United States with his family when he was a young child and grew up in Philadelphia.
-He attended high school at Episcopal Academy, graduating in 1985.
+Yoo was born on July 10, 1967, in Seoul, South Korea.
+His parents were teenagers during the Korean War who became medical doctors before moving to the United States when Yoo was three months old.
+Because of their experience as war refugees, Yoo's parents were anti-communist.

+After immigrating with his family as a child, Yoo was raised in Philadelphia, Pennsylvania.
+He attended high school at Episcopal Academy and graduated in 1985.
+While a student there, Yoo studied Greek and Latin.
+Afterwards, he majored in American history as an undergraduate at Harvard University, where he was the deputy editorial chairman of The Harvard Crimson.
+He wrote his senior thesis on the foreign policy of presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson under the supervision of historian Brian Balogh.

-Yoo matriculated at Harvard University where he majored in American history and was a member of The Harvard Crimson.
-In 1989, he graduated from Harvard with a bachelor's degree, summa cum laude.
-He then attended Yale Law School, where he was a member of the Yale Law Journal, graduating with a J.D. in 1992.
+In 1989, Yoo graduated from Harvard College with a Bachelor of Arts, summa cum laude, with membership in Phi Beta Kappa, and won the college's Washburn Prize and Detur Prize for academic achievement.
+He then enrolled at Yale Law School, where he became an editor of The Yale Law Journal, and earned a Juris Doctor (J.D.) in 1992.

 Career

 Early legal service

-After law school, Yoo clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the D.C.
-Circuit from 1992 to 1993 and for Justice Clarence Thomas of the U.S. Supreme Court from 1994 to 1995.
+After law school, Yoo was a law clerk for Judge Laurence H. Silberman of the U.S. Court of Appeals for the District of Columbia Circuit from 1992 to 1993 and for Justice Clarence Thomas of the U.S. Supreme Court from 1994 to 1995.
 He served as general counsel of the Senate Judiciary Committee from 1995 to 1996.